 "Glass case of emotion" sound clip in stinger.

-Burgandy's arrival by helicopter at the start of the film is lifted from Adolph Hitler's arrival by plane at the begining of "Triumph."
+Burgundy's arrival by helicopter at the start of the film is lifted from Adolf Hitler's arrival by plane at the begining of "Triumph."

 Ron Burgandy says "Popeye needs his spinach."

 When Ron is talking with his news team about Veronica and how she is taking over his life, he gets angry at the guys and says that he and Veronica's children will form a family band and tour the countryside.
 This is what the Von Trapp family does in The Sound of Music.

 Two guys on horses throw a net on Brian Fantana and drag him while drum music plays

 Ron's dog is named Baxter, a reference to anchorman Ted Baxter on this show

 The mechanical "ch-ch-ch-ch" sound effect at the Zoo when the News Team jumps in with the bears is from The Six Million Dollar Man tv show.

 The joke about bears and menstruation is taken from this film.